Will Kyrgios-Djokovic final produce 'fireworks'?

 There was an even louder boo when he mentioned his next opponent, Kyrgios.

-It will be interesting to see on Sunday, who gets the greater support from the near 15,000 watching from the stands.
+It will be interesting to see who gets the greater support from the near 15,000 watching from the stands on Sunday.

 Despite his huge success and supreme talent, Djokovic has often found himself unable to warm the hearts of those watching him.